dhashin2/BudgetAppGUI-JFrame/README.md

 After connecting, Right click Tables under APPUSER Schema and click Execute Command

-In the command window run these commands: (Ctrl + Shift + E to run commands)
+In the command window copy paste and run these commands: (Ctrl + Shift + E to run commands) (View this readme as raw for quality of life)

 CREATE TABLE TRANSACTIONS (
 	TransactionID INTEGER NOT NULL GENERATED ALWAYS AS IDENTITY(START WITH 1, INCREMENT BY 1),